 The Official Cash Rate (OCR), or the rate at which retail banks borrow from the Reserve Bank of New Zealand (RBNZ), is one of the main factors that affect mortgage interest rates.

 The RBNZ dropped the OCR to a record low of 0.25% in March 2020, stating it would hold there until March 2021, where it would undergo another review.
+These changes have been impacted by COVID.
 For the last few months, most retail banks have predicted that the OCR would drop from 0.25% to below 0% in 2021, most likely in March when the RBNZ undergoes the review.
 The governor of the RBNZ even sent a letter to major banks back in May 2020 asking them to be prepared for the possibility of an OCR drop by the end of the year.

 It’s not a certainty yet, but it’s looking like we will have an OCR of either -0.25% or -0.5% in just a few short months.

 What does a negative OCR mean for you?

 If the OCR does drop again, all New Zealanders will feel the effects in some way – especially those who are looking to buy property or refinance their mortgages.

 The OCR drop would almost certainly cause home loan interest rates to decrease, even though they’re already lower than ever, with this year bringing off-and-on rate wars between the major banks.
 A low mortgage interest rate at the time of writing in Nov 2020 is about 2.5%, but next year, rates below 2% could become the norm.